-The planetary nebula M3-1 is located in the constellation of Canis Major, at a distance of roughly 14,000 light years.
+The planetary nebula M3-1 is located in the constellation of Canis Major, at a distance of roughly 14,000 light-years.
 M3-1 was a firm candidate to host a binary central star, as its structure with prominent jets and filaments is typical of these binary star interactions.

 An animation to scale of two stars in the planetary nebula M3-1 in orbit around each other.
 Their combined brightness varies depending on whether both are visible, or one or the other is eclipsed by its companion.
 Credit: David Jones – IAC.

 Using the telescopes of the European Southern Observatory (ESO) in Chile, Jones’s team looked at M3-1 over a period of several years.
-In the process they discovered and studied the binary stars in the centre of the nebula.
+In the process they discovered and studied the binary stars in the center of the nebula.

-“We knew M3-1 had to host a binary star, so we set about acquiring the observations required to prove this and to relate the properties of the nebula with the evolution of the star or stars that formed it” says Brent Miszalski, researcher at the Southern African Large Telescope, and co-author of the study.
+“We knew M3-1 had to host a binary star, so we set about acquiring the observations required to prove this and to relate the properties of the nebula with the evolution of the star or stars that formed it,” says Brent Miszalski, a researcher at the Southern African Large Telescope, and co-author of the study.

 The two stars are so close together that they cannot be resolved from the ground, so instead the presence of the second star is inferred from the variation of their observed combined brightness – most obviously by periodic eclipses of one star by the other which produce marked drops in the brightness.

-“When we began the observations, it was immediately clear that the system was a binary” explains Henri Boffin, researcher at the European Southern Observatory in Germany.
-“We saw that the apparently single star at the centre of the nebula was rapidly changing in brightness, and we knew that this must be due to the presence of a companion star.”
+“When we began the observations, it was immediately clear that the system was a binary” explains Henri Boffin, a researcher at the European Southern Observatory in Germany.
+“We saw that the apparently single star at the center of the nebula was rapidly changing in brightness, and we knew that this must be due to the presence of a companion star.”

 The team discovered that the central star of the planetary nebula M3-1 has one of the shortest orbital period binary central stars known to date, at just over three hours.
 The ESO observations also show that the two stars — most likely a white dwarf with a low-mass main sequence companion – are almost touching.

-As a result, the pair are likely to undergo a so-called nova eruption, the result of the transfer of material from one star to the other.
+As a result, the pair is likely to undergo a so-called nova eruption, the result of the transfer of material from one star to the other.
 When this reaches a critical mass, a violent thermonuclear explosion takes place and the system temporarily increases in brightness by up to a million times.

-“After the various observing campaigns in Chile, we had enough data to begin to understand the properties of the two stars – their masses, temperatures and radii” says Paulina Sowicka, a PhD student at the Nicolas Copernicus Astronomical Center in Poland.
+“After the various observing campaigns in Chile, we had enough data to begin to understand the properties of the two stars — their masses, temperatures, and radii,” says Paulina Sowicka, a Ph.D. student at the Nicolas Copernicus Astronomical Center in Poland.
 “It was a real surprise that the two stars were so close together and so large that they were almost touching one another.
 A nova explosion could take place in just a few thousand years from now.”

 Theory suggests that binary stars should be well separated after the formation of a planetary nebula.
 It should then take a long time before they begin to interact again and events such as novae become possible.